-In 1987, the Nevada Legislature passed a revolutionary law that permits corporations to place provisions in their Articles of Incorporation that would eliminate the personal liability of officers and directors to the stockholders of Nevada Corporations.
+In 1987, the Nevada Legislature passed a revolutionary law that permits corporations to place provisions in their Articles of Incorporation that would eliminate officers’ and directors’ personal liability to the stockholders of Nevada Corporations.

 This is one of the main reasons large companies like Citibank domicile in Nevada.
 Although Delaware and a few other states soon adopted lesser versions of this law, Nevada’s law remains among the most thorough and comprehensive in the country.

-One last difference concerning what is known as “Inside Liability” needs to reviewed.
-A vast majority of states have Director protection statutes, which allow for article provisions that eliminate director liability for certain breaches of fiduciary duty to the corporation.
-In other words, because of the state statute, directors automatically receive protection just by filing the articles.
+One last difference concerning what is known as “Inside Liability” needs to review.
+A vast majority of states have Director protection statutes, which allow for article provisions that eliminate director liability for certain fiduciary duty breaches to the corporation.
+In other words, directors automatically receive protection just by filing the articles because of the state statute.

 Only a few states, Louisiana, Maryland, New Hampshire, New Jersey, and Virginia, have laws that apply to officers.
 2 Nevada’s protection is provided as a matter of law; that is, no article provision is necessary.
 The protection available for directors is equally applicable to officers.
 3

-In other words, when you file Articles of Incorporation in Nevada, this protection is automatic.
-In contrast, in other states, you have to write specific language into the Articles to have this protection.
+In other words, when you file the Articles of Incorporation in Nevada, this protection is automatic.
+In contrast, in other states, you have to write specific language into the Articles to protect.
 If you file the Articles on your own or through an online Internet company, you will not get that protection.

 In most states, including Delaware, article provisions can only cover directors.
-4 When one is both a director and an officer, actions taken solely in the capacity of an officer are not protected by a director protection statute.
+4 When one is both a director and an officer.
+Actions were taken solely in the capacity of an officer are not protected by a director protection statute.
 5

 According to David Mace Roberts & Rob Pivnick, in “Tale of the Corporate Tape: Delaware, Nevada, and Texas,” 52 Baylor L. Rev. 45 (2000), “Without a doubt on this subject, Nevada is more director and officer friendly than either Delaware or Texas . . .”